fixpunkt-com/fp_newsletter/Documentation/ToDoList/Index.rst

 To-Do list
 ==========

-- Fix the problems with other languages.
+- Fix the problems with pi-parameters.